developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 SELECT a.col1 , a.col2, a.col3, b.col1, b.col2, b.col3, c.col1, c.col2 FROM a join b on (a.col4 = b.col4) join c on (c.col5=a.col5)
 ```

-### Time Reflection Refreshes to Occur After Metadata Refreshes of Tables[​](#time-reflection-refreshes-to-occur-after-metadata-refreshes-of-tables "Direct link to Time Reflection Refreshes to Occur After Metadata Refreshes of Tables")
+### Time Reflection Refreshes to Occur After Metadata Refreshes of Tables

 Time your refresh Reflections to occur only after the metadata for their underlying tables is refreshed.
 Otherwise, Reflection refreshes do not include data from any files that were added to a table since the last metadata refresh, if any files were added.